 How we change what others think, feel, believe and do

-Perhaps the deepest need people have is for control.
+Perhaps the deepest need people have is for a sense of control.
 When we feel out of control, we experience a powerful and uncomfortable tension between the need for control and the evidence of inadequate control.

 One of the most disturbing things about having a terminal illness, as those who unfortunately suffer from such afflictions will tell you, is the feeling of powerlessness, of being unable to do anything about it.
-Being unable to control the illness can be even more painful than impending death.
+Being unable to control the illness and knowing that others cannot help either can be even more painful than impending death.

 From an evolutionary standpoint, if we are in control of our environment, then we have a far better chance of survival.
-Our deep subconscious mind thus gives us strong biochemical prods when we face some kind of danger (see Fight-or-Flight reaction).
+Our deep subconscious mind thus gives us strong biochemical prods when we face some kind of danger (such as the fight-or-flight reaction).

 Other needs that lead to a sense of control include: